Android Nougat Rolls Out To All Sony Xperia XA Models, Two XA Ultra Variants

 Sony Xperia XA Receives Android Nougat

-The Android Nougat software was released to all Xperia XA models, including the single-SIM variants with model numbers F3111, F3113 and F3115 as well as the dual-SIM models F3112 and F3116.
-Owners should have received the notification to update by now, but those who haven’t gotten it can check the Xperia Companion to see if the OS is available to download.
+The Android Nougat software was released to all Xperia XA models, including the single-SIM variants with model numbers F3111, F3113, and F3115, as well as the dual-SIM models F3112 and F3116.
+Owners should have received the notification to update by now, but those who haven’t received it can check the Xperia Companion to see if the OS is available to download.

 The Android Nougat update on the Sony Xperia XA comes with the Build Number 33.3.A.0.127 and the May 5, 2017 security patch level.
 According to GSM Arena, the patch is almost up to date, so no need to worry on that part.
 The update should also bring the new features of the OS, including an improved camera and support for multi-windows.